 Nexus is a universal blockchain to support decentralization, innovative applications and responsible values.
-The market cap is $21,593,068 and the 24h volume is $118,084.

 - What is Nexus?

 Nexus is a peer-to-peer network, cryptocurrency, and contract technology, providing open source technology to support public DApps.
 Nexus was launched in 2014 and was built by a small group of innovative software architects, and is operated by a global decentralized community.

 The seven-layered software stack inspired by the internet OSI model powers a register-based virtual machine that can process from 5k to 45k contracts per second.
 It is designed to be scalable, decentralized, and easy-to-use.
 In later stages sharding will be implemented that allows the network to grow relative to its node-count.

 Developers use standardized APIs to build contracts that facilitate the management of ownership rights and decentralized exchange of assets and tokens.